sharmainec/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 Examples:
+* `edit 1 l/German` Edits the Language type of the 1st flashcard to be `German`.
 * `edit 1 e/Good Morning` Edits the English phrase of the 1st flashcard to be `Good Morning`.
 * `edit 2 f/Guten Morgen` Edits the foreign phrase of the 2nd flashcard to be `Guten Morgen`.
-* `edit 2 e/Good Morning f/Guten Morgen` Edits the English phrase and foreign phrase of the 2nd flashcard to be `Good Morning` and `Guten Morgen` respectively.
+* `edit 2 l/German e/Good Morning f/Guten Morgen` Edits the Language type, English phrase, and foreign phrase of the 2nd flashcard to be `German`, `Good Morning`, and `Guten Morgen` respectively.

 ### Locating flashcards by keyword: `find`